 Interested in helping youth in foster care but are unable to foster a child?
 You can serve as a resource parent and provide respite care, which enables foster parents to have a much needed break while you care for a child for a few hours.
 You can also help meet the extensive transportation needs of foster children by driving them to appointments, visitations with birth families, and extra-curricular activities.

 For more information about becoming a foster parent or helping to provide respite care or transportation assistance, please Contact Us or call 412-665-0600 and ask for our Recruitment Specialist.

 There are over 2,500 children in Pennsylvania’s child welfare system who need permanent homes.

 Every Child is an affiliate agency of the Statewide Adoption and Permanency Network (SWAN), which serves children in the custody of county children and youth agencies.
 Our SWAN program provides services, free of charge, to families who have provided permanency through adoption, formal kinship or legal guardianship.
 We assist the family to identify strengths, establish goals and locate community resources for ongoing support.

-For more information about adopting a child, please Contact Us or call 412-665-0600 and ask for our Matching Specialist.
+For more information about adopting a child, please Contact Us or call 412-665-0600 and ask for our SWAN Program Supervisor.